Seven Tips to Prepare Your Family for Starting Childcare or Preschool

-Identifying a childcare facility that is a good fit for your family is the first step, but now you have to start a new routine with a new baby, most likely on very little sleep.
+Identifying a childcare facility that is a good fit for your family is the first step, but now you have to start a new routine with a new baby, most likely on very little sleep, or a young preschooler.

 We spoke to some of our childcare staff and experienced moms to find the best tips for a smooth transition to childcare and preschool.